reutnagar/distributed-RSA-for-IoT/Docs/Main_Architecture.md

 // ask "who is Master" in the network. return True if I am the Master, False otherwise state.IAmMaster = client.findMaster(state)
 ```
-## Master and Client operations
+## Master operations
-At this point, a Master node will create keys and will send the to other nodes on the network.
-All Client will wait untill they get their keys from the Master.
+At this point, a Master node will create keys and will send the to other nodes on the network, encrypted with their public keys. before sending a key ring, the master should wait for the public from the corresponding node.
+All Clients will wait untill they get their keys from the Master.

 See more about Master operations [here](https://github.com/reutnagar/distributed-RSA-for-IoT/blob/master/Docs/Master_Arch.md), and about Client's [here](https://github.com/reutnagar/distributed-RSA-for-IoT/blob/master/Docs/Client_Arch.md)
 ```